 - Sesame seeds optional

-- In a bowl, mix the hummus with the ground beef and pepper.
+- In a bowl, mix the hummus with the ground beef, pepper and salt if using.

-- Roll into about 20-24 two-tablespoon balls and place on a greased baking sheet.
+- Grease baking sheet.
+Roll into about 35-40 one-tablespoon balls and place on a greased baking sheet.

 - Serve as is or drizzled with tahini and topped with sesame seeds.